Step-by-Step Guide to Recover Your Flooded Bathroom

 Once the drying, cleaning, and inspection processes are complete, a water damage professional will run a dehumidifier in the room for any affected materials, ensuring no moisture is left.
 Leaving any kind of moisture in the area could cause mold to grow.

-If you have experienced a flooded bathroom and don’t know what to do, or if you need help with making sure the damage is minimized and addressed correctly, Integrity Restoration and Remodeling is just a phone call away.
-Contact us today to make sure you can recover from flooding effectively.
+Panicking over a flooded bathroom?
+Integrity Restoration and Remodeling is just a phone call away!
+Contact us now to make sure you can recover from flooding as quickly as possible.